| A Word for Building Contractors You've spent a long while going back and forth with a

 should do?".
 After everyone agrees to what is written, which is so much better

 than what was said, you ask, "Do you want me to get started right away?"
+"Then take care of the payment info at the bottom of

 the form for the downpayment," you reply, "and I'll get started right after we

+hang up."
 Unlike your competitors, you can walk the prospect all

 the way to the Submit button.
 When you hang up, you have money in the